fluidware/fluidsurveys-docs/chapters/Style/index.rst

 	If the wrong Target id was provided, then your survey may simply flash once, and retain its old base template.
 If this happens, then return back to the web site in question, and ensure that the appropriate id was copied.

-To learn more on how to successfully grab a template from any web site, refer to the, "Grab a Template" found under the Tutorial section of this manual.

 The end result, after finding the correct div id (critic_user_reviews_wrap) on Metacritic (http://www.metacritic.com/movie/prometheus) yields the following result.
 Notice anything familiar under the films description?

 .. figure:: ../../resources/style/template_grabbed_prometheus.png